istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel/README.md

    - **Admin Password or SSH key** - User account password or SSH key data which is an SSH RSA public key for logging into the RHEL VM.

+   - **EAP on RHEL Version** - Select the EAP on RHEL version combination from the dropdown options, the default option selected here is JBoss EAP 7.2 on RHEL 8.0.

    - **JBoss EAP Username** - Username for JBoss EAP Admin Console.

    - **JBoss EAP Password** - User account password for JBoss EAP Admin Console.